julianlk522/FITM/README.md

 -Other lesser refactors and removal of duplicate code
     -move inline SVGs to astro components
     -move SameUserLikeCount.tsx / AboutText.tsx to .astro since never interactive
-    -BuildTagPage helper to declutter GetTagPage handler
+    -move tmap handler to new tmap.go for consistent organization -URLSearchParams() for keeping track of those in frontend -BuildTagPage helper to declutter GetTagPage handler
     -os.LookupEnv?
         -not sure if makes any practical difference